 Basic Student Supplies: If a need arises, you may contact your staff for basic school supplies.
 Students are expected to bring expected school supplies with them to every class.

 Student Laptops: Student computers are checked out for student use only.
 (All student computers are intended for school-related uses only.
 Please consult the Technology and Internet Use agreement in the Parent/Student Handbook found under “Family Resources” of the AeroSTEM website.)
 Student computers require a signed contract between the school and the parent.

 The following guidelines and others are found in their entirety in the Parent/Student Handbook.

 Code of Honor: While a member of the AeroSTEM Academy community, each student is expected to conduct himself/herself with integrity and to uphold the Honor Code.
 The following are some examples of violating this code: cheating, plagiarism, lying to a teacher or administrator, destruction or theft of personal or school property.

-Dress Code: Students are expected to dress modestly and appropriately for learning at the Resource Center and at all school-related events.
+Dress Code: Students are expected to dress modestly and appropriately for learning at the School and at all school-related events.
 The following are expected:

 - Spaghetti straps or midriffs or backless must be covered.

 - Skirts, dresses or shorts must fall below the fingertips as the arm hangs naturally.